-The DEL will be mailed to each branch in late January or early February and must be returned to Secretary-Treasurer Broendel’s office no later than May 21.
+The DEL was to be mailed to each branch in late January or early February and must be returned to Secretary-Treasurer Broendel’s office no later than May 21.
 The DEL lists the branch’s regular members in good standing as of Dec.
 31, 2013.
 No housing information is included in the mailing of delegate eligibility lists.
 Branch secretaries should read the enclosed instructions thoroughly, complete the DEL fully and accurately, sign it, keep a copy for the branch, and return the original to Secretary-Treasurer Broendel’s

 After Secretary-Treasurer Broendel’s office has received the DEL and registered the delegates, the credentials will be mailed to the branch secretary.
 Included with the credentials is information on the

 housing process.
 This information includes a web address and a code specific to your branch so that you may reserve rooms for your delegates.
 Branch secretaries may prefer to copy the instructions and give them to each delegate to make their own reservations.